Skip to Main Content

 What is Evidence Based Nursing?

 Evidence-based nursing (EBN) is an area of evidence-based practice that uses the best evidence available to make decisions about the care of individual patients in the field of nursing.
-Scott and McSherry (2009) defined EBN as "an ongoing process by which evidence, nursing theory and the practitioners’ clinical expertise are critically evaluated and considered, in conjunction with patient involvement, to provide delivery of optimum nursing care for the individual."

 The Well Built Clinical Question